TravelingTechGuy/knives/README.md

 ### Basic Name/Tier Filtering
 - Enter steel names separated by commas: `M390, MagnaCut, D2`
 - Filter by tier: `Budget, Super Steel`
+- Notice that `Total Steels` label will reflect the number of steels left post filtering (and total steels available in the database when no filters are applied)

 ### Advanced Attribute Filtering
 Use mathematical operators to filter by specific properties: